kmcd/codecast/01_command_line/script.md

      7  : 2006-10-25_20:48:47; HISTTIMEFORMAT='%Y-%m-%d_%H:%M:%S; '
      8  : 2006-10-25_20:48:48; history

-  The last example uses the : built-in with the ; metacharacter to encapsulate the date stamp into a “do nothing” command (e.g., : 2006-10-25_20:48:48;).
+  The last example uses the : built-in with the ; metacharacter to encapsulate the date stamp into a "do nothing" command (e.g., : 2006-10-25_20:48:48;).

   This allows you to reuse a literal line from the history file without having to bother parsing out the date stamp.